Updated: Jul 20

 During bedside rounds, all in medical roles discuss the plan of care and changes to the daily neonates needs.
 Then our Neonatologist explains it to the parents if they are at the bedside for rounds.
 During rounds the people present at the bedside include: the Neonatologist, NNP, the bedside RN, Respiratory therapy, PT, OT, SLP, Social Work, the unit Charge Nurse, and the parents.
 The plan of care for the day is discussed but you won’t change anything until your orders are written.

 Around 1000, monitor vitals are recorded and charting begins!
-It is practice in my unit to obtain hourly vitals including heart rate, respirations, blood oxygen levels (other NICUs may be Q2 for babies on respiratory support).
+It is practiced in my unit to obtain hourly vitals, including heart rate, respirations, blood oxygen levels (other NICUs maybe Q2 for babies on respiratory support).

 Vital signs & assessments vary based on the patient’s gestational age & stability.